Ahmed-Khaled-Abdelmaksod/Line-Following-Robot-with-PID-Control/README.md

 # Line-Following Robot with PID Control

-A simulation of a differential-drive robot that follows a predefined path using PID control.
-This project implements a digital twin of a line-following robot with a modular architecture using the Innexis Virtual System Interconnect (IVSI).
+A Siemens collaborative project implementing a digital twin of a differential-drive robot that follows predefined paths using PID control.
+Developed as part of the Siemens Digital Twin & Its Applications framework, this project demonstrates industrial automation principles with both standalone and Siemens VSI-integrated architectures.

 ## 📁 Project Structure